 Additionally, Newbattle Community High School will continue to be the Digital Centre for Excellence in Midlothian, piloting innovation and creativity in new technologies.
-This investment will also make sure Midlothian's teaching staff have access to world-class technology, with wider support for other Education staff, Children's Services and Communities & Lifelong Learning.
+This investment will also make sure

+Midlothian's teaching staff have access to world-class technology, with wider support for other Education staff, Children's Services and Communities & Lifelong Learning.

-- Continued progression of the new Digital Services Strategy ensuring the Council has the capacity and skills to take forward the associated investment and delivery of plans. - Equipped for Learning Programme (ELF) project approved and funding in place to support delivery.
-This will provide every school age pupil in the county with a learning device such as an iPad or Google Chromebook as part of Midlothian Council's £10.5 million investment in digital learning.
-Significant progress made in supporting Education ambition for 1 to 1 devices.
-Improvements in Wi Fi provision across schools to support wider deployment of chromebooks and underlying technologies now complete.
-In addition, implemented new EFL web filtering solution to support 1 to 1 device deployment. - Digital enabled projects: a number of business applications have been upgraded and these continue to improve customer and staff experience, including upgrade to the Itrent system this quarter. - Cyber Security resilience: Log4 Vulnerability mitigation actions taken in December 2021.
-All Core Business Applications and Technologies had to be checked and verified with Suppliers.
-Number of improvements planned to strengthen the Council Cyber defences (procured and now in the process of implementing new solutions).
-Including updated anti-virus solution, a backup health check and staff phishing exercises.
+- Continued progression of the new Digital Services Strategy ensuring the Council has the capacity and skills to take forward the associated investment and delivery of plans. - Equipped for Learning Programme (ELF) project was approved in 2021 and funding in place to support the delivery, providing every school age pupil in the county with a learning device such as an iPad or Google Chromebook as part of Midlothian Council's £10.5 million investment in digital learning.
+Significant progress made in supporting Education ambition for 1 to 1 devices with phase 2 complete this year including improvements in Wi-Fi provision across schools to support wider deployment of chromebooks and underlying technologies.
+In addition, new EFL web filtering solution was implemented to support 1 to 1 device deployment. - Digital enabled projects: a number of business applications have been upgraded and these continue to improve customer and staff experience.
+Successful Application upgrades including, major upgrade of Integra, CivicaPay including Mastercard 3DSecure V2, Civica 360, Open Revenues. - The completion of the mobile phone replacement programme took place this quarter. - Cyber Security resilience: The cyber risk is currently high and a number of improvements have been made this year to the Councils cyber defences.
+Following the geo-politic risks of cyber spill over the Council has applied NCSC guidance on how to respond to the increased risk, by introducing additional controls.
+A number of staff phishing exercises were carried out during this year which will continue.
+We achieved Public Services Network (PSN) Compliance in July 2021 and Cyber Security Essentials was achieved In February 2022.
+In relation to Cyber Security awareness, a report was provided to CMT on cyber risk and actions taken and IT Security audit rated overall satisfactory.